On the Impossible Safety of Large AI Models: The privacy-accuracy tradeoff

 \section{The privacy-accuracy tradeoff}

 In this section, we present some impossibility theorems for accurate (differentially) private mean estimation, especially under high heterogeneity and in high dimension.
 We also discuss the limits of published positive results, and the flaws of the leading understanding of privacy in academia.
-But first, let us stress that some privacy analysis is needed, even when private data is not directly shared.